cs1302uga/cs1302-tutorials/unix/unix.rst

 shell
     A computer program that wraps access to an operating system's services via a command-line or graphical interface.
-If a shell provided a command-line interface, then services and programs are launched via commands.
+If a shell provides a command-line interface, then services and other programs are managed via commands.

 prompt
     The text produced by the shell to request user prompt.